All Products

 The actual usage duration is measured in days.
 A partial day is counted as a full day.

 1. Log on to the RDS console.
-In the navigation pane on the left, click Instances.
+In the left navigation pane, click Instances.
 In the top navigation bar, select a region.

 2. Find the target instance.
-You can go to the Change from Subscription to Pay-as-you-go page in one of the following ways:
+Go to the Change from Subscription to Pay-as-you-go page in one of the following ways:

 • In the Billing Method column, click Switch To Pay-As-You-Go.

 • Click the instance ID.
-On the Basic Information page, find the Billing Method field in the Status section and click Change to Pay-As-You-Go.
+On the Basic Information page, in the Status section, find Billing Method and click Change to Pay-As-You-Go.

-3. Confirm the instance information, read the Terms of Service, and click Confirm Order to complete the payment.
+3. Confirm the instance information, read the Terms of Service, and click Confirm Order.